roshank007/DAB_402_CAPSTONE_PROJECT/README.md

 # DAB 402 CAPSTONE PROJECT

-This  my DAB 402 ( capstone project) which is "Sentiment Analysis on Gaming with Python and NLP".
+<h1> My capstone project "Sentiment Analysis on Gaming-Covid with Python and NLP" in which  I will performSentiment Analysis on more than 1 Million Tweets of Gaming During Covid19 with help of Python and NLP </h1>